owpk/jfiglol/README.md

 Command patten:
 jfiglol \[mode\] \[printer\] \[options\]

-You can download figlet fonts here http://www.figlet.org/examples.html aslo there is few in fonts folder which is in root project folder)
+You can download figlet fonts here http://www.figlet.org/examples.html aslo there is few in "fonts" folder.
 ```
 with specific font
 $ ./jfiglol --font "/path/to/font.flf" "Your text Here" -r